rhapsodyai/rhapsodyai/README.md

 - 💬 Ask me about VR/AR/XR, Games, Animation, Game Development or the Game Industry.
 - 🔭 I’m currently studying Rust.
 I also regularly stream on Twitch and am currently developing an indie game.
-- 📫 How to reach me: My email address is kiyomizumia@proton.me, and my Mastodon handle is mastodon.social/@kiyomizumia.
+- 📫 How to reach me: My email address is melissa@melissa.pink, and my Mastodon handle is mastodon.social/@kiyomizumia.
 - 🌱 I’m currently learning - 3D Modeling and Illustration!
 - 😄 Pronouns: She/her